M-M-Akash/RecommendationApp/README.md

 - Training a recommendation model.
 - Developing APIs using **FastAPI** for managing and retrieving recommendations.

+You can find the implementation notebook for this phase [here](Notebook/Sales_recommendation.ipynb).

 ### Phase 2: Neural Collaborative Filtering (NCF)
 ![System Architecture](assets/NCF.png)
 To improve recommendation quality, a more advanced **Neural Collaborative Filtering** (NCF) approach was implemented.
 This phase included: